Atlantis: The Lost Empire: Plot

-Rourke betrays Milo and the Atlanteans, revealing his true intention—to steal the Heart for profit, despite knowing the Atlanteans will perish without it.
-He mortally wounds the King while seizing control and uncovers the crystal's hidden location beneath the city.
-Sensing the danger, the crystal merges with Kida, who is then captured by Rourke.
-He departs with the crystallized Kida and his mercenaries, except for Vincenzo, Molière, Sweet, Audrey, Packard, and Cookie, who refuse to take part in the Atlanteans' destruction.
-Before dying, the King reveals that Atlantis was devastated by a megatsunami after he attempted to weaponize the crystal's vast power.
-To protect the city, the crystal merged with a royal family member, Kida's mother.
-This created a protective dome over the city's inner district, shielding it from total destruction as Atlantis sank beneath the waves, but Kida's mother never returned.
-To prevent the crystal from ever merging with Kida, the King hid it, inadvertently accelerating Atlantis' decline.
+Rourke betrays Milo and the Atlanteans, revealing his intention to steal the Heart for profit, despite knowing the Atlanteans will perish without it.
+He mortally wounds the King while seizing control and uncovers the crystal beneath the city.
+Sensing danger, the Heart merges with Kida, who is then captured by Rourke.
+He departs with the crystallized Kida and his mercenaries; Vincenzo, Molière, Sweet, Audrey, Packard, and Cookie refuse to take part in the Atlanteans' destruction.

+As he dies, the King reveals to Milo that the devastation of Atlantis was caused by his attempt to weaponize the crystal's power.
+To protect the city, the crystal merged with a royal family member: Kida's mother.
+This allowed them to create a protective dome over the city center, but Kida's mother never returned.
+To prevent the crystal from ever merging with Kida, the King hid it, accelerating Atlantis' decline.
 He warns Milo that Kida will be lost forever if she is not soon separated from the crystal and pleads with him to save her.

 Alongside his allies, Milo rallies the Atlanteans to reactivate their long-dormant flying machines.
-Together, they eliminate Rourke and his mercenaries in the volcano.
-Milo and the others fly the crystallized Kida back to Atlantis as the volcano erupts.
-Kida ascends into the air and awakens Stone Guardians, who erect a barrier that shields the city from the lava flow.
-With Atlantis saved, the crystal separates from Kida and remains suspended in the sky.
+In a climactic battle, they eliminate Rourke and his mercenaries in the volcano but also cause it to erupt.
+Milo and the others fly back to Atlantis with the crystallized Kida, who ascends into the air and awakens titanic stone guardians able to erect a shield barrier over the city.
+With Atlantis saved from the lava, the Heart separates from Kida and remains suspended in the sky.

 Milo chooses to stay in Atlantis with Kida, having fallen in love with her.
 Before returning to the surface, Vincenzo, Molière, Sweet, Audrey, Packard, and Cookie each receive a small crystal and a share of treasure.
 The six reunite with Preston on the surface and agree to keep their adventure a secret to protect Atlantis.
 Preston opens a package from Milo containing his own crystal and a note thanking him.
-The newly crowned Queen Kida and Milo carve a stone effigy of her father to join those of past rulers floating beside the Heart of Atlantis, as the city stands restored to its former glory.
+The newly crowned Queen Kida and Milo carve a stone effigy of her father to join those of past rulers floating beside the Heart of Atlantis.
+The city stands restored to its former glory.